ranSprd/medusa/README.md

     'val#1|unit'

-is interpreted as: use the field *val*, splitt its content by whitespace and take the 2nd entry as value.
+is interpreted as: use the field *val*, splitt its content by whitespace and take the 2nd entry as value (counter starts at 0).
 The name should be *unit*.

 For the example above a full definition whould be